AmineGoumhand1/MyBlogs/src/content/posts/process-hollowing.md

     ```c
     break;
     ```
 Exit the loop once the `.reloc` section has been fully processed.
-The loop terminates after processing the `.reloc` section to prevent unnecessary iterations.
+This loop terminates after processing the `.reloc` section to prevent unnecessary iterations.